swagtop/bevy-flake/docs/details.md

    getting this set up, using `makeRustPlatform` with our wrapped Rust toolchain, but could not get it to work.

-   Right now all targets can be compiled to, with all libraries used being referenced from the store.
+   Right now all targets can be compiled to with no internet access, and all libraries used being referenced from the store.

 2. The flake should support the mobile targets, ie. Android and iOS.
 I've tried myself to set it up for a bit, but couldn't get iOS working and therefore put